Economy of the United Arab Emirates: Diversification of the UAE's economy

 Over the decades, the Emirate of Dubai has started to look for additional sources of revenue.
 High-class tourism and international finance continue to be developed.
-In line with this initiative, the Dubai International Financial Centre was announced, offering 55.5% foreign ownership, no withholding tax, freehold land and office space and a tailor-made financial regulatory system with laws taken from best practice in other leading financial centers like New York, London, Zürich and Singapore.
-A new stock market for regional companies and other initiatives were announced in DIFC.
+In line with this initiative, the Dubai International Financial Centre was announced, offering 55.5% foreign ownership, no withholding tax, freehold land and office space and a tailor-made financial regulatory system with laws taken from best practice in other leading financial centers, like New York, London, Zürich and Singapore.
+A new stock market for regional companies and other initiatives was announced in DIFC.
 Dubai has also developed Internet and Media free zones, offering 100% foreign ownership, no tax office space for the world's leading ICT and media companies, with the latest communications infrastructure to service them.
 Many of the world's leading companies have now set up branch offices, and even changed headquarters to, there.
-Recent liberalization in the property market allowing non citizens to buy freehold land has resulted in a major boom in the construction and real estate sectors, with several signature developments such as the 2 Palm Islands, the World (archipelago), Dubai Marina, Jumeirah Lake Towers, and a number of other developments, offering villas and high rise apartments and office space.
+Recent liberalization in the property market allowing non-citizens to buy freehold land has resulted in a major boom in the construction and real estate sectors, with several signature developments, such as the 2 Palm Islands, the World (archipelago), Dubai Marina, Jumeirah Lake Towers, and a number of other developments, offering villas and high rise apartments and office space.
 Emirates (part of the Emirates Group) was formed by the Dubai Government in the 1980s and is presently one of the few airlines to witness strong levels of growth.
 Emirates is also the largest operator of the Airbus A380 aircraft.
 As of 2001, budgeted government revenues were about AED 29.7 billion, and expenditures were about AED 22.9 billion.
 In addition, to finding new ways of sustaining the national economy, the UAE has also made progress in installing new, sustainable methods of generating electricity.
 This is evidenced by various solar energy initiatives at Masdar City and by other renewable energy developments in parts of the country.

-In addition, the UAE is starting to see the emergence of local manufacturing as new source of economic development, examples of significant government-led investments such as Strata in aerospace industry, under Mubadala are successful, while there are also small scale entrepreneurial ventures picking up, such as Zarooq Motors in the automotive industry.
+In addition, the UAE is starting to see the emergence of local manufacturing as a new source of economic development.
+Examples of significant government-led investments, such as Strata in the aerospace industry, under Mubadala, are successful, while there are also small scale entrepreneurial ventures picking up, such as Zarooq Motors in the automotive industry.

 In August 2020, the Barakah nuclear power plant, the first nuclear power plant in the Arab world, became operational.